What could a swap look like using the ME BESS GB Index?

 A swap uses an external index as a reference for the asset revenue, which is swapped with a third party for a fixed revenue

 The asset owner is exposed to asset revenues above or below that reference, or floating, index.
 The choice of index - and how it relates to the asset revenue - is key to the understanding the volatility in the net asset revenues to asset owners.
 Basis risk describes the difference in asset revenue and the floating index.
-Assuming the index shows ‘good’ correlation with the asset revenues (and therefore the basis risk is ‘low’), net revenue for the asset owner should be less volatile than a floor and more volatile than a toll.
+Assuming the index shows ‘good’ correlation with the asset revenues (and therefore the basis risk is ‘low’), net revenue sits between a floor and a toll on volatility.

 A swap is a purely financial product